The Vegetable: Plot

 The play concerns the misadventures of the middle-class striver Jerry Frost.
 He is a 35-year-old "clerk for the railroad at $3,000 a year.
 He possesses no eyebrows, but nevertheless he constantly tries to knit them."
-He is stereotypically henpecked (i.e., constantly criticized) by his wife Charlotte, and their marriage is dull.
-We learn in the first act that Jerry wanted to be a postman, but that he somehow blames his wife for missing out on this ambition.
+He is constantly criticized by his wife Charlotte, and their marriage is dull.
+We learn in the first act that Jerry wanted to be a postman, but that he somehow blames his wife for missing on this ambition.

 History

 Following The Beautiful and Damned, Fitzgerald hoped to secure financial wealth for him and his wife.
-The play's text was published in book form by Scribners on April 27, 1923, in a print run of 7,650 copies, each sold for $1.50.
+The play's text was published in book form by Scribners on April 27, 1923 in a print run of 7,650 copies, each sold for $1.50.